 6. Goa Gajah.
 A must-visit place in Ubud

 Although it’s somewhat far, Goa Gajah is an essential place to visit in Ubud.

 Known as the Elephant Cave, it is believed that this sacred grotto helps scare away evil spirits.
 On the outside, the face of a terrifying monster is carved into the rock through whose jaws you can access the cave.

 Once inside, you’ll see a figure of Ganesh (with an elephant head) with a lot of offerings at his feet.

 The cave is tiny, but what really makes this a recommended place to visit in Ubud is its surroundings.

 Just in front of the cave, there are two rectangular pools that are filled with purifying water by female stone statues.
 However, my favorite area is the furthest from the entrance, where you can see a tree with exposed roots that was planted the same year in which the construction of the temple began.

 Visiting Goa Gajah costs 15k IDR ($1 approx.).
 If you don’t bring your own sarong to cover your legs, you can borrow one at the entrance.

 To reach the Elephant Cave, you can walk 3 miles from Ubud (1h approx.) I didn’t dare rent a motorcycle in Bali (Dani did during his 10-day trip to Bali), so I rented a bicycle to get to the Elephant Cave.
 However, if you rent a scooter in Ubud, taking the scooter would be the best option.

 These first six sites round out the list of our recommended things to do in Ubud in two days.
 The following recommended places to visit in Ubud are only suggested if you have more time.

 7. Campuhan Ridge Walk

 Campuhan Ridge Walk is one of the best walks to do in Ubud.
 On this 1-mile cobbled trail, you’ll stroll through vegetation and rice fields dotted with giant palm trees.
-From this path, you’ll probably glimpse one of the most postcard-worthy views to see in Bali.
+From this path, you’ll probably glimpse one of the most postcard-worthy views in Bali.